Exotic hadrons associated with $b$-quark: Exotic states with quark

 An alternative EFT in coordinate space can be derived from QCD exploiting the idea of the Born--Oppenheimer separation of the slow (provided by heavy quarks) and fast (provided by the light quarks and gluons) dynamics.
 Such the Born--Oppenheimer EFT (BOEFT) is under active development and already demonstrates a strong potential in understanding exotic hadrons --- see Ref.~\cite{Berwein:2015vca} for BOEFT application to hybrids and Ref.~\cite{Berwein:2024ztx} for more recent BOEFT studies of quarkonium and exotic states with two heavy quarks as well as for a general pedagogical introduction to the subject.
 In the given approach, the properties of hadronic states are addressed through systems of coupled Schr{\"o}dinger equations.
 The non-perturbative low-energy gauge-invariant correlators used as input in such equations can be obtained through parameterizations (see, for example, Refs.~\cite{Brambilla:2024imu,Alasiri:2024nue}) of the quantities calculated using the QCD lattice technique.
 The predictions of the BOEFT approach for the $\Xb$ can be found, for example, in Refs.~\cite{Brambilla:2024imu,Brambilla:2026ujo}.

-In Ref.~\cite{Hou:2006it}, the $\pi^+\pi^-\Upsilon$ final states are advocated to be promising for the $\Xb$ searches at hadron colliders.
 The order-of-magnitude theoretical estimates in Ref.~\cite{Guo:2014sca} give the $\Xb$ production cross section at LHC at a nanobarn level.
 In Ref.~\cite{Liu:2024ets}, the radiative decays\footnote{See Sec.~\ref{sec:Yb} below for a comprehensive discussion of the properties of the vector bottomonium state $\Yb$.} $\Yb\to\gamma\Xb$ and, in particular, studies of the annihilation reaction $e^+e^-\to\gamma\Xb$ near the energy $\sqrt{s}=10.754$~GeV are argued as a promising way of hunting for the $\Xb$ while the radiative decays of the $\Xb$ itself are studied in Ref.~\cite{Li:2014uia}.
+In Ref.~\cite{Hou:2006it}, the $\pi^+\pi^-\Upsilon$ final states, analogous to the $\pi\pi J/\psi$ channel through which the $\X$ was first discovered, were proposed as promising modes for searching for the $\Xb$ at hadron colliders.
+However, in these processes the pion pair is produced in an isovector configuration, whereas both the $\Xb$ and the $\Upsilon$ are isoscalars.
+As a result, the corresponding transitions violate isospin symmetry and can occur only due to the nonvanishing mass splitting between the charged and neutral $B$ mesons, in close analogy with the decay $\X\to\pi\pi J/\psi$, which is driven by the mass difference between the charged and neutral $D$ mesons.
+However, since $m_{B^0}-m_{B^\pm} \ll m_{D^\pm}-m_{D^0}$, isospin-breaking effects in $\Xb$ decays are expected to be significantly smaller than in $\X$ decays and can therefore be safely neglected.
+Accordingly, and in contrast to the $\X$ case, the $\Xb$ is expected to decay preferentially into $\pi^+\pi^-\pi^0\Upsilon(1S)$ rather than $\pi^+\pi^-\Upsilon(1S)$~\cite{Bondar:2016hva,Voloshin:2011qa,Guo:2013sya,Ortega:2021zgk,Guo:2014sca,Zhou:2018hlv,Karliner:2015ina}.